ibm-cloud-docs/vmwaresolutions/services/caveonix_considerations.md

 The Caveonix RiskForesight on {{site.data.keyword.cloud}} service can help to manage cyber and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.

 This service is available only to VMware vCenter Server on {{site.data.keyword.cloud_notm}} instances that are deployed in V2.9 and later releases.
+The current Caveonix RiskForesight version that is installed is 2.2.1.
 {:note}

 ## Technical specifications for Caveonix RiskForesight on IBM Cloud